Sohoton River Cruise To Mabini

 This was an amazing walkway amidst trees and shrubs that grew out of the limestone crevices (like a canopy walk), way above and with fantastic views of the river and the surrounding forest.
 And sturdy.

-Just imagine, after touring the dark and maze-like insides of the cave system, you exit unto that "walk cum view-deck cum lover's lane (somewhere to the right edge of that picture above).
-And make your way on a foresty walk, going to the left and down to the "lobby" (reception area), and exit to your boat!
+Just imagine, after touring the dark and maze-like insides of the cave system, you exit to that walkway in the air, that is also a view-deck and even a lover's lane (right edge of that photo above).
+Then stroll your way on a foresty walk, to the left, and down to the "lobby" (reception area) and exit to your boat!

 Whatever happened?
 Why has this area been abandoned?
-Hmmm... your guess is as good as mine!
+Hmmm... ask the aliporeses of Tita Coring!

 Let's move on.., here's a sample closer look of the base of that limestone wall above..,